nitmateriais/cxf-repl/README.md

 For TLS encrypted webservices, you need to place the server certificates in the `cert/cacerts` keystore.
 Use the following command:

-`keytool -keystore cert/cacerts -importcert -file input.crt`
+`keytool -keystore cert/cacerts -importcert -alias keyname -file input.crt`

 The keystore password is `changeit`.